Library Usage Policies

 - General information research

-The Computer Labs are supported by the Library Support Specialist and the full-time law library staff.
+The Computer Labs are supported by the Library Support Specialist, the full-time law library staff, and student research assistants.

 Both Computer Labs will close prior to the official closing time of the library:

 - Computer Lab 168 closes 30 minutes prior to the law library.